This post may contain affiliate links. Please read our disclosure policy.

 Save this Recipe!

-Get this recipe sent to your inbox, plus get weekly recipes from us – all for free.
+Get this recipe sent to your inbox, plus get FREE weekly recipes.

 Instructions

-• Preheat your oven to 225°F (107°C).
+• Preheat the oven to 225°F (107°C).

 • Mix the sugar, cornstarch, and cream of tartar in a small bowl.

-Make the whipped cream
+Make the Whipped Cream

-• Top with fresh fruit and/or berries.
+• Top with fresh fruit or berries and serve.

 Notes